Scientists have studied acupuncture for arthritis pain relief and report positive results.

 Inflammation of the joints may arise from inflammation of the gut.
 Some evidence indicates that diet may cause gut inflammation and trigger the auto-immune reactions found in RA.
 Several research projects have shown that reducing intakes of animal protein and fat can relieve symptoms of rheumatoid arthritis, and many people find that eating less animal foods reduces joint pain.

 Both types of joint inflammation involve pathological calcium deposits.
 Vitamins A, D3, and K all regulate the metabolism and deposition of calcium.
 Current research suggests that deficiencies of D3 and K may contribute to arthritis, including RA.
-A whole foods plant based diet rich in green leafy vegetables and regular sunlight exposure will supply adequate amounts of these vitamins.
+A whole foods animal based diet and regular sunlight exposure can supply adequate amounts of these vitamins, but many people have deficiencies that require functional nutrition supplementation.

-Excessive intake of all types of fats, especially saturated fats, but including common vegetable oils, creates a generally inflammatory condition in the body.
+Excessive intake of common vegetable oils impairs vitamin K metabolism and creates a generally inflammatory condition in the body.

 Supplementation of glucosamine sulfate can relieve and reduce the progression of OA.